Robert Kuhn served in the U.S. Army as an infantry

 soldier from 1970-1972.
 Forty years after his tour of duty in

 Vietnam, Robert wrote his memoir Rucksack Grunt.
 And

 then ten years after writing the book, he finally published it

-As a disabled veteran himself, he is a life member of
+As a disabled veteran himself, Bob is a life member of

 VA volunteer driver when health conditions permit.
 Over

 the years, he has battled some service-connected issues and